X-Roads of the Rockies - COLORADO 2 DAY AMA NATIONAL DUAL SPORT

 Q: WHAT IS THE COST?

-$180.00 Group Shared Expense will include Free camping at the fairgrounds Friday through Tuesday, Roll-chart, GPS Tracks and Saturday Night Dinner.
+$200.00 Group Shared Expense will include Free camping at the fairgrounds Thursday through Sunday, Roll-chart, GPS Tracks, T-Shirt and Saturday Night Dinner.
 Outriders and maps.
 Local support.
-T-shirts available for $20 with your pre-entry.
+Swag.
 Trailer hook-ups Extra.
-Post Entry $250.

-Factory off road orientated Dual Sport and Plated Off-Road Motorcycles will work best.
+Factory off road orientated Dual Sport and licensed trail bikes will work best.
 You should have current registration for your bike, proof of insurance, and a Colorado OHV Sticker.
 A roll chart holder and a resettable Odometer are highly recommended.
-KLR 650s and larger ADV Bikes are not Recommended.

 Q: HOW FAR IS THE DRIVE TO SALIDA?